 But what about the rest of us?
 What other businesses can go virtual?

-Looking Beyond Physical Ecommerce
+Look Beyond Physical Ecommerce

 It turns out while selling physical goods online via ecommerce is a well-established path, there’s also a new and emerging set of platforms for selling online subscriptions, memberships, online courses and more.